2022, Púca Festival, Trim Castle, Trim, Co Meath

 Trim Castle, Boyne Valley, Co Meath Courtesy Fáilte Ireland

-In 1172 Hugh de Lacy, granted the Kingdom of Meath by Henry II, erected a large timber ringwork fortified with double palisades and an external ditch.
-This wooden stronghold was burned in 1174 by the Irish High King Ruaidrí Ua Conchobair during his campaign against the Normans.
-De Lacy rebuilt the site in stone, beginning the construction of the iconic three‑storey keep that would dominate the landscape for centuries.
+In 1172, Hugh de Lacy was granted the Kingdom of Meath by King Henry II of England.
+De Lacy immediately ordered the construction of a massive timber ringwork fortified with double palisades and an outer ditch.
+The wooden stronghold only lasted two years before being burned by High King Ruaidrí Ua Conchobair in 1174 during a campaign to push back the Norman advance.
+De Lacy responded by rebuilding in stone, commissioning the three-storey keep that still defines the skyline today.

 Practical Information